 Distribution Rules for IRA’s

 Your traditional IRA’s are subject to the same rules used with employer provided retirement plans.
 To begin, the most important rule is that you MUST begin to take distributions from your IRA no later than April 1 following the calendar year you turn 70 and ½ years old.
-So, as an example: if your birthday falls in November, you will turn 70 and ½ in May of the following year.
+As an example: if your birthday falls in November, you will turn 70 and ½ in May of the following year.
 This means that you must begin to take distributions by April of the next year.
-So basically if your birthday is in November you can wait until you are 71 years and 4 months old to begin taking distributions.
+Basically, if your birthday is in November you can wait until you are 71 years and 4 months old to begin taking distributions.

 The required minimum distribution is a formula based on the UNIFORM LIFETIME TABLE.
 This table basically determines the expected remaining life for the taxpayer based on their age once they hit age 70.
 In effect, the minimum distribution is lower at age 70 than at age 80.
 Essentially the table forces the taxpayer to continuously increase their minimum percentage as they age in order to deplete the IRA balances and pay the associated income taxes.
 There is no minimum requirement prior to age 70.